roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 ### Install Visual Studio Code

+[!NOTE]
+Follow corporate guidelines on how to install.

 Refer to the following to install Visual Studio Code: [VS Code Configuration](./../..//wiki/spaces/DI/pages/234193018/VS+Code+Configuration)

 ---
 # Install Brew
+[!NOTE]
+Follow corporate guidelines for use of brew.

 Although I tend to find dockertized alternatives for most of my tooling, Homebrew is another mechanisms for loading various tools.